Helmar Lutheran Church to host free Helmar Palooza event Aug. 13

 Helmar Lutheran Church is hosting its second annual Helmar Palooza beginning at 3 p.m.
 Saturday, Aug.
 13, at its church property, 11935 Lisbon Road, Newark.

 Activities include making cards for Operation Christmas Child in the arts and crafts area, a hula hoop contest, corn hole/bags and spike ball and giveaways for children while they last.
-There will be sand volleyball, three-on-tree basketball and ping pong tournaments.
-There also will be several food trucks and the food is free to the public.
+There will be sand volleyball, three-on-three basketball and pingpong tournaments.
+There also will be several food trucks; food is free to the public.